-- C. GOAL: CREATE GREAT PLACES FOR PEOPLE AND ANIMALS, including neighborhoods and streets that encourage walking and social interaction, and parks and trails that provide opportunities for active and passive recreation. → INSERT PHOTOS/IMAGES IN THIS SECTION - 1.
+- C. GOAL: CREATE GREAT PLACES FOR PEOPLE, including neighborhoods and streets that encourage walking and social interaction, and parks and trails that provide opportunities for active and passive recreation. → INSERT PHOTOS/IMAGES IN THIS SECTION - 1.
 Objective: Design and create new recreational facilities and/or revitalize existing parks as lively community gathering places with a variety of activities for people of all ages and strong connections to the surrounding neighborhoods. - a.
-Design and build a playground for children of all abilities that includes a sensory area.
+Design and building a playground for children of all abilities that includes a sensory area.
 A possible location would be in Doug Philips Memorial Park, located at 24 Doug Phillips Drive, on Route 52 just east of the intersection of Routes 82 and 52 in the Brinckerhoff area of Fishkill.
 The all abilities and sensory area play area would be where the old tennis courts are.
 It would be similar to the Julie's Jungle accessible playground in Hopewell Junction, yet on a smaller scale.
 The specialized equipment, matting, fencing and other materials will require funding for planning, design and construction.
 The Town may opt to couple grant funding with funds allocated in the Town's budget. - b.
 Consider preparing a Town recreation plan or making an assessment of the existing Town of Fishkill parks and facilities.
-The purpose would be to recognize each park's assets and also explore the need for additional facilities or improvements to existing recreational amenities, including maintenance for safety and accessibility concerns.
+The purpose would be to recognize each parks assets and also explore the need for additional facilities or improvements to existing recreational amenities, including maintenance for safety and accessibility concerns.
 Town of Fishkill Parks include the following: - i.
 Maurer Geering Park, 1 Geering Way; - ii.
 Robert G. Shepheard Memorial Park, 93 Route 82, in the Brinckerhoff area; - iii.
 Doug Phillips Memorial Park, 24 Doug Phillips Drive, in the Brinckerhoff area; - iv.
 Friendly Paws Park, at Doug Phillips Memorial Park, 24 Doug Phillips Drive, in the Brinckerhoff area; - v.
 Jean Van Pelt Park, 641 Washington Avenue, in the Glenham area; - vi.
-Dutchess Lake Park, 35 Westview Drive, in the Brinckerhoff area; and - vii.
-Camp Foster, 9 Old Castle Point Road, in the Brockway area. - c.
-Create a specific list of needed community gathering, cultural and recreational needs, and ideas for addressing these needs, possible locations for needed facilities including existing Town-owned land or potential open space land resulting from land development projects.
-For example, there may be a need for a skate park, basketball, pickleball, climbing wall, etc., in Fishkill, or other recreational facilities for teens and preteens.
-These details would aid the town in community, cultural, recreation planning, design and implementation, including budgeting and pursuing funding. - i.
-For example, there may be a need for a skate park, basketball, pickleball, climbing wall, etc., in Fishkill, or other recreational facilities for teens and preteens. - ii.
-There may be opportunities to renovate or retrofit existing parks to provide other recreational and cultural amenities, including but not limited to an outdoor theatre area, and also racquetball and handball courts. - iii.
-Aquatic facilities would be appropriate at parks with access to the Fishkill Creek, such as a kayak launch, fishing, educational information about streams and wetlands, wildlife and other aspects of the environment near streams and wetlands.
-Informational signs should be provided to note the importance of wetlands and streams.
+Dutchess Lake Park, 35 Westview Drive, in the Brinckerhoff area; and